All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 9) Leader's right arm raised into follower's left armpit or his right hand reaching around into her right armpit.
 Leader should lower right arm enough to avoid touching follower armpit on either side, without lowering too far (see previous point).
 Ideally, crook of leader's right elbow should be snug against follower's ribcage, however slight gap between arm and ribcage is also acceptable and perhaps preferred by some followers.

-10) Leader's left hand position uncomfortable for follower, especially leader's left hand pushed forward into follower's space or leader's left hand twisted so that follower's right shoulder forced to rotate excessively.
-Ideally, leader's left elbow and left palm should both be approximately in line with leader's hips, and leader's left palm should point towards his face at approximately shoulder height.
+11) Leader's left hand position uncomfortable for follower, especially leader's left hand pushed forward into follower's space.
+Ideally, leader's left elbow and left palm should both be approximately in line with leader's hips, and leader's left palm should point towards his face at approximately his neck height.
+Follower can place her right hand however she prefers, including very lightly touching leader's palm with fingertips, as subtle reminder to both partners to avoid arm tension.

-11) Leader or follower squeezing partner's fingers or pressing thumb against partner's hand.
+12) Leader or follower squeezing partner's fingers or pressing thumb or fingers against back of partner's hand.

 Apilado embrace is not a recent innovation, contrary to what some internet commentators write.
 In the 1990's, when regularly attending milongas in San Francisco, I frequently danced with women born and raised in Buenos Aires and old enough to have grown up during the tango golden age.
-Almost always these women spontaneously entered apilado embrace without me explicitly requesting them to use it.
-(Also, these Argentine women obeyed the unwritten but important codigo that a woman who dances apilado with one man must dance apilado with all men whose invitation she accepts, assuming the man wants apilado.
-That is, women cannot be selective about dancing apilado, but rather must be selective about accepting invitations.
-Men who require apilado can thus know which women will accept this embrace by watching women dance with other men, without explicitly asking or having danced previously with these women themselves.)
+Almost always these women spontaneously entered apilado embrace without me suggesting it in any way.

-(In discussion below, terms rubato and polyrhythm used interchangeably, which might be confusing.
-Polyrhythm with respect to fundamental beat is one common deviation from strict tempo used with rubato dancing, however other deviations also possible.
+In discussion below, terms rubato and polyrhythm used interchangeably.
+This is because polyrhythm can be clearly defined, counted while dancing, and practiced, whereas rubato, by its very nature, is imprecise.
+It is therefore typically easier for beginners to first switch from strict tempo to polyrhythm step timing, then possibly apply rubato to the polyrhythm, than to switch directly from strict tempo to rubato step timing.
 Keep in mind that ultimate goal is dancing more closely to music, especially melody, which increases dance enjoyment in those with strong musical sensibility.
-Rubato and polyrhythm dancing are means of reaching this goal, not goals in themselves.)
+Polyrhythm and rubato musicality are means of reaching this goal, not goals in themselves.

 If tango beat slow, dance 7 steps per 8 beats (7:8 polyrhythm), which might feel like alternating between 3 and 4 steps per measure.
 Similarly, 5:8 polyrhythm often feels like alternating between 3 and 2 steps per measure.
-As with strict tempo dancing, can occasionally pause and thus dance 1 or 0 steps per measure.
-Example of song where dancing alternate 7:8 and 3:4 polyrhythms works well is Donato Sinfonía de arrabal, 1940.
+As with strict tempo musicality, can occasionally pause and thus dance 1 or 0 steps per measure.

 For Biagi tangos, dancing 5:8 polyrhythm usually works well, despite strong contrast with beat.
 It took me some time to figure out how to dance Biagi tangos in a way that satisfies my musical sensibility.
 (His milongas and valses never gave me difficulty.)
 My dance interpretation of Biagi was helped by listening carefully to his solo piano piece Cruz Diablo, 1927, his own composition and his first recording, which is never played at milongas.
 Another interesting example of early Biagi is alternate version of Gardel's recording of Lo han visto con otra, 1930 (skip to 2:39 of video), also never played at milongas.

 Tango vals has 4 "oom-pah-pah" measures per phrase, where "oom" is stressed beat and "pah" is weak beat, so 4 stressed beats per phrase.
 Dancers only count stressed beats, and number them as 1234.
-Strict tempo pattern of 5 steps per phrase on beats 1 1.5 2 3 4 ("quick, quick, slow, slow, slow") can be slightly modified to produce polyrhythm pattern of 5 evenly spaced steps per phrase, which can then be further refined by applying rubato to these 5 steps.
-For slower vals, try 6 evenly spaced steps in 4 beats (steps 1 and 4 on beat, remaining steps off-beat).
+Strict tempo musicality pattern of 5 steps per phrase on beats 1 1.5 2 3 4 ("quick, quick, slow, slow, slow") can be slightly modified to produce polyrhythm pattern of 5 evenly spaced steps per phrase, which can then be further refined by applying rubato to these 5 steps.
+For slower vals, try 6 evenly spaced steps in 4 beats (steps 1 and 4 on beats 1 and 3 respectively, remaining steps off-beat).
 Difference between strict tempo and rubato step patterns is small but has powerful effect on feel of dance.
-Simplicity of vals rhythm makes it ideal starting point for leaders new to rubato dancing.
-Vals also useful for testing follower ability to dance rubato style.
-Unfortunately, my experience is that followers sometimes dance rubato style vals perfectly but then stumble terribly with rubato style tango, so test isn't fully reliable.
+Simplicity of vals rhythm makes it ideal starting point for leaders new to rubato musicality.
+Vals also useful for testing follower ability to dance with rubato musicality.
+Unfortunately, my experience is that followers sometimes dance rubato musicality vals perfectly but then stumble terribly with rubato musicality tango, so test isn't fully reliable.

-Milonga inherently has irregular 3122 rhythm (counting half beats), so stressed beats counted "1 uh uh 2 3 uh 4 uh", and thus doesn't gain as much from rubato dancing as tango and tango vals.
-Many strict tempo dancers ignore milonga's irregularity and instead dance as if it had 4 evenly spaced beats, which robs milonga of its sensuality ("un ritmo desigual, tan sensual").
-Much better is to alternate between following step patterns, using actual irregular milonga stressed beats: 3 steps on beats 1 2 4, or 4 steps on beats 1 2 3 4, or 5 steps on beats 1 * 2 3 4 where * halfway between stressed beats 1 and 2.
+Milonga inherently has irregular 3122 rhythm (counting half beats), so stressed beats counted "1 uh uh 2 3 uh 4 uh" (normal English or Spanish pronunciation of 4 syllable "San Francisco" has this same rhythm, whereas pronunciation of "Café con pan" is equivalent to "2 3 uh 4 uh 1 uh uh"), and thus doesn't gain as much from rubato musicality as tango and tango vals.
+Many strict tempo musicality dancers ignore milonga's irregularity and instead dance as if it had 4 evenly spaced beats, which robs milonga of its sensuality ("un ritmo desigual, tan sensual").
+Much better is to alternate between following step patterns, where 1 2 3 4 indicate stressed beats: 2 steps on beats 1 3 (no irregularity in timing of these beats, so strict tempo musicality); 3 steps on beats 1 2 4; 4 steps on beats 1 2 3 4; 5 steps on beats 1 * 2 3 4 where * halfway between beats 1 and 2.
 Optionally, rubato can be applied to these step patterns.

-For tango, start with strict tempo dancing: 4 steps in 4 beats, 2 steps in 4 beats, 3 steps per 4 beats in quick-quick-slow pattern.
-Then try 3:4 (=6:8) polyrhythm timing: 3 equal length steps which together sum to 4 beats of musical time.
-Then experiment with 5:8, 7:8 and 9:8 polyrhythm timings.
+For tango, start with strict tempo musicality: 4 steps in 4 beats, 2 steps in 4 beats, 3 steps per 4 beats in quick-quick-slow pattern.
+Then try 3:4 (=6:8) polyrhythm: 3 equal length steps which together sum to 4 beats of musical time.
+Then experiment with 5:8, 7:8 and 9:8 polyrhythms.
 For vals, most important polyrhythms are 5:4 and 6:4 (5 or 6 steps in 4 stressed beats).
-After mastering polyrhythm timings, apply rubato to polyrhythm to match steps even more closely to music.
+After mastering polyrhythms, apply rubato to polyrhythm to match steps even more closely to music.
 (My own practice is opposite: start by dancing closely to music, then count steps and beats to determine what is happening.
-Beginning rubato leaders probably can't do this.)
+Beginning rubato musicality leaders probably can't do this.)

-Trick for mastering polyrhythm timimg: use audio brain (hearing) to count beats, use visual brain to count steps.
+Trick for mastering polyrhythm step timimg: use audio brain (hearing) to count beats, use visual brain to count steps.
 (Or perhaps audio for left hand, visual for right hand, in case of pianists, drummers and other musicians.)
 My visualization is location of my footsteps on dance floor.
+Do not count beats with words.
+Instead, clap hands in strong-weak-medium-weak pattern or in milonga rhythm and use audio brain to recognize groups of 4 claps.

 If music leads leader and leader leads follower, then who leads musicians, including composer, arranger, bandleader, vocalist, instrumentalists, recording engineers, deejay?
 Answer: human body is both ultimate leader and ultimate follower.
 Good dancing is whatever feels good to body.
 Good dance music is encoding of good dancing.
 To produce good dance music, musicians must feel with their bodies what follower will ultimately feel in hers.
 Musicians convert imagined pleasurable bodily movement into sound, which leader converts into real bodily movement, giving both leader and follower bodily pleasure.